Fluoride In Water

 However, a high fluoride concentration may affect the immune system, blood circulation, respiratory organs, liver and kidneys, and brain functions.
 Accordingly, the beneficial effects on tooth decay incidence are countered by many toxic and even more unclear modes of action.

-Contaminant in your water: Fluoride
+Contaminants in your water: Fluoride

 What is Fluoride and where to find it?